syrop/syrop.github.io/_posts/2019-07-12-repository-pattern-testing.markdown

 ---
 layout: post
-title:  "Repository pattern and testing (previev)"
+title:  "Repository pattern and testing"
 date:   2019-07-12 05:01:00 +0200
 categories: jekyll update
 ---

-This article shows how to test a repository in a relatively large project.
+This article shows how to test a repository in a relatively large [project][events].

-## The project

-The project used in this article is [Victor Events][events].

 ## Lessons learned